azat-co/practicalnode/chapter4/chapter4.md

 }
 ```

-Then they both, meaning template and locals data, produce this HTML output which doesn't necessarily have `yes/no` on a new line.
+then they both—meaning template and locals data—produce the following HTML output, which doesn't have `checked` (false) and has `yes/no` as text.

 ```html
 <a href="/logout" data-active="data-active"></a>